 This report is meant to ensure bank balances tally to cash book balances.
 It also helps management pick outstanding reconciling items for further investigation.
-This report provides assurance to management that the funds at the bank are safeguarded.
-This is a monthly report, which will be prepared by the beneficiary and will accompany the periodic reports.
+This report provides assurance to management that the funds at

 4) Annual Financial Report:

 A report on the receipts and expenditure for the year which will also include budget variances and cumulative receipts and expenditure information.
 The report will be prepared by the beneficiary and will accompany the periodic reports.
 This will also be subjected to an annual audit by a reputable audit firm.